Southwestern Dietetic Internship (SWDI)

 - Relocation to Phoenix, Arizona (if required).

-- Travel between PIMC and Pinon Health Center (for the rural community nutrition rotation) is approximately $70 per round trip.
-Note: Pinon is about 275 miles from PIMC, requiring about 4.5 hours travel time.
-One trip, there and back, is required; additional trips will obviously increase travel costs.
+- Travel between PIMC and Pinon Health Center (for the 1st half of the rural community nutrition rotation) is about 275 miles from PIMC, requiring about 4.5 hours of travel time (one-way).
+One trip from Phoenix to Pinon is required; Additional trips will obviously increase travel costs.

 - Note: During the internship, the intern will be permitted to ride in a government vehicle on official duty, but will not be permitted to operate the vehicle.
 Passengers in government vehicles are covered by the federal government in the event of an incident.
 Interns traveling in their personal vehicles will assume all safety and liability responsibilities.